Aliucord/Aliucord/README.md

 Aliucord is a modification for the Android Discord app inspired by desktop client modifications.
 </p>
 <p align="center">
-Unlike other Android Discord app modifications, you don't need to rebuild the APK when adding or removing plugins, because Aliucord hooks at runtime using the [Pine](https://github.com/canyie/pine) java method hook framework.
+Unlike other Android Discord app modifications, you don't need to rebuild the APK when adding or removing plugins, because Aliucord hooks at runtime using the <a href="https://github.com/canyie/pine">Pine</a> java method hook framework.
 </p>

 ## 📃 Table of contents